 Choose your Chrysler Model

-All throughout Chrysler's history, it has faced numerous struggles, but still somehow stands today.
-Since the 1930s, it has stood as one of the Big Three American automakers along with Ford and General Motors, and today it produces many popular vehicles under its Dodge, Ram, Jeep, and of course Chrysler brands, but it hasn't had an easy journey to reach that spot.
-Today, Chrylser, also known as FCA USA LLC, is owned by Fiat Chrysler Automobiles (FCA) after its merger with Fiat in January of 2014.
-While deserving of the title as comeback-king of the automotive world, Chrysler is no longer an independently owned company.
+Chrysler has faced numerous struggles all throughout its history, but it still somehow stands today.
+Since the 1930s, it has stood as one of the Big Three American automakers along with Ford and General Motors, and today it produces many popular vehicles under its Dodge, Ram, Jeep, and, of course, Chrysler brands, but it hasn't had an easy journey to reach that spot.
+Today, Chrylser, officially known as FCA USA LLC, is owned by Fiat Chrysler Automobiles (FCA) after its merger with Fiat in January of 2014.
+While deserving of the title as comeback king of the automotive world, Chrysler is no longer an independently owned company.

 Chrysler arose from the ashes of the failing Maxwell-Chalmers Motor Company in 1925.
 Walter Chrysler had already established himself as having a sound mind for the automotive business.
 In 1912 he joined the Buick Motor Company as a production manger.
 Eventually, he became President of Buick and turned the brand into General Motors' leading money-maker.
 He then became GM's Vice President in charge of production.
 Due to disputes with GM head William Durant, Chrysler resigned from the company.
 Shortly after leaving GM in 1920, Chrysler was hired by the Willys-Overland Company (which would go on to manufacture the Jeep) to act as an executive Vice President, and became chairman of the board of the Maxwell-Chalmers Motor Company.
 Both companies were failing at the time, and Chrysler was able to help turn both of them around.